 Replace the battery

-If you’ve tried all of these steps and your tablet still isn’t working properly, it may be time for a new battery—especially if your tablet shows the lightning bolt icon but isn’t charging.
+If all else fails, it may be time for a replacement battery for your Samsung tablet—especially if your tablet shows the lightning bolt icon but isn’t charging.